Lawfully Present

 • Legal status conferred by other laws (temporary resident status, LIFE Act, Family Unity individuals) See a full list of immigration statuses eligible for Marketplace coverage.

-► *EXCEPTION: Individuals granted deferred action under the Deferred Action for Childhood Arrivals (DACA) program are not eligible to enroll in coverage at the Marketplace.
+► *EXCEPTION: Individuals granted deferred action under the Deferred Action for Childhood Arrivals (DACA) program are not eligible to enroll in coverage at the Marketplace. — Nov.
+1, 2024 this will change.
+A new HHS rule takes effect allowing DACA individuals to apply for ACA health plans.

 If you’re a lawfully present immigrant, you can buy private health insurance on the Marketplace.
 You may be eligible for lower costs on monthly premiums and lower out-of-pocket costs based on your income.